What are IMEI and TAC numbers & why do they matter?

 - How IMEI helps companies protect and manage IoT deployments

 What is an IMEI?

 Every cellular device has an International Mobile Equipment Identity (IMEI), a 14-digit number that serves as a distinct identifier for the device.
 Essentially a serial number that the manufacturer assigns, the IMEI is guaranteed to be globally unique.
 There’s also a 15th digit at the end called a check digit, which uses the 1 algorithm to verify the entire number.

-Typically, you can find the IMEI printed on the outside of the device, so it’s used fairly often as a way to identify a device downstream.
-Another way to find the IMEI is using a device management system.
+Typically, you can find the IMEI printed outside the device, so it’s used fairly often to identify a device downstream.
+Another way to find the IMEI is by using a device management system.
 Firmware on the device can interrogate the modem module to discover the IMEI.
 Then, the information is reported through your IoT platform’s IMEI detection feature, allowing you to verify IMEIs remotely.